python/typing_extensions/doc/index.rst

    The ``typing_extensions`` version adds support for the ``default=`` argument from :pep:`696`.

+   On older Python versions, ``typing_extensions.ParamSpec`` may not work correctly with introspection tools like :func:`get_args` and :func:`get_origin`.
+Certain special cases in user-defined :py:class:`typing.Generic`\ s are also not available.

    .. versionchanged:: 4.4.0

       Added support for the ``default=`` argument.